google/weather-tools/docs/Private-IP-Configuration.md

 1. Open GCP’s Create VPC-Network page.
 2. Provide name, description.
 3. Select “Subnet creation mode” as Custom.
-4. Provide name, description, region, IP address range & other
+4. Provide name, description, region, IP address range & other details for the new subnet.
 5. Select “Private Google Access” as On.
 6. Complete VPC-Network creation by providing other required parameters.
 Refer to GCP’s [Create-VPC-Network](https://cloud.google.com/vpc/docs/create-modify-vpc-networks) documentation for more details.